Alex Call Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks ninth in MLB with a collective nine strikeouts per nine innings.
+- The Phillies pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.

-- The Phillies have the 11th-ranked team ERA among all MLB pitching staffs (3.98).
+- The Phillies have the 11th-ranked team ERA across all league pitching staffs (4.01).

-- Phillies pitchers combine to allow 138 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Phillies pitchers combine to rank 12th in baseball in home runs surrendered (139 total, 1.1 per game).

+- Sanchez (1-3) gets the starting nod for the Phillies in his 12th start of the season.
+He's put together a 3.39 ERA in 58 1/3 innings pitched, with 53 strikeouts.

+- The left-hander last pitched on Friday, Aug.
+11 against the Minnesota Twins, when he went six innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.